flag0010/python_common/README.md

 # python_common
 python_common contains a single script, common.py, with a number of python functions I find useful.
-There are no dependencies outside the python2.7 standard lib.
+There are no dependencies outside the python3.6 or greater standard lib.

 Functions by category are as follows, see the source for documentation: